Boundary fluctuation dynamics of a phase-separated domain in planar geometry: Stripe geometry, square and triangular lattices

 Furthermore $\lambda =4(1-\theta)J/a$ at first order in $1-\theta$~\cite{Avron82}, in other words, $1-\theta = \frac14 \lambda a /J$.
 Injecting this relation in the expression of $\tau(\Lambda)$, we get the simpler alternative expression

 where $A$ is a new numerical constant, again non-universal.
-This is our main result : once the constant $A$ has been bench-marked on well-defined numerical systems (see below), the measure of $ \tau(\Lambda)$ enables one to measure the bulk diffusion coefficient $D$.
+This is our main result : once the constant $A$ has been bench-marked on well-defined numerical systems (see below), the measure of $\tau(\Lambda)$ on experimental systems or MD simulations enables one to infer the bulk diffusion coefficient $D$, in real time units.

+This dependence of the time-scale on the cube of the length-scale, $\tau(\Lambda) \propto \Lambda^3$, is reminiscent of the law governing the coarsening of the same Ising model with conserved order-parameter after a quench from high to low temperature~\cite{Bray94}.
+In the latter case, the relaxation time of a length-scale $L$ also grows proportionally to $L^3$.
+Both mechanisms are closely related.

 {\em Remark 1}: In principle, the diffusion coefficient $D$ also depends on the temperature $T$.
 First of all, quantifying how (out-of-equilibrium) concentration fluctuations relax, as expressed by Eq.~\eqref{Langevin2}, $D$ is a \textit{cooperative} diffusion coefficient (also called \textit{mutual} or \textit{collective} or \textit{gradient} diffusion coefficient), to be contrasted with the \textit{self}-diffusion coefficient describing the evolution of a single tagged particle~\cite{Chaikin,Scalettar88}.
 Note that both coincide in the limit of small density fluctuations.
 Critical phenomena theory states that $D$ goes to zero close to the critical point, which is related to critical slowing down.
 This is characterized by a dynamic critical exponent $z$ relating the correlation length $\xi$ and the correlation time $\tau$ through $\tau \sim \xi^z$ close to criticality.
 The diffusion coefficient then behaves like $D \sim \xi^2/\tau$ close to $T_c$~\cite{Honerkamp12}, i.e. (see also Ref.~\cite{Achiam80}):